tarunsinghal92/view-cube-webgl/README.md

 # Webgl ViewCube made purely using CSS
-A view-cube plugin created purely using jquery and CSS to control the 3-dimensional orientation for CAD models in three.js webgl library.
+[STILL IN DEVELOPMENT]A view-cube plugin created purely using jquery and CSS to control the 3-dimensional orientation for CAD models in three.js webgl library.